MikeWentForth/Regex-MD/Develop/gist-template.md

 Anchors are considered placeholders where text begins or ends.
 They are used as "^" in the beginning of a word or "$" at the end of a word.

+Using the password example, we could add ^ and $ to the pattern as /^[A-Za-z0-9]{8,}$/ to indicate that the password string should be the entire string, with nothing before or after it.

 ### Quantifiers

 Quantifiers identify various quantities of what the user is searching for.
 Ex- "*" placed after the keyword meaning "any" of what the user is searching for.
 The "+" sign after the keyword would mean the the pattern must appear at least once.
 A "?" sign after the keyword would indicate the pattern must appear 0- 1 times in the paragraoh.
 Any numbers wrapped in "{}" placed after te keyword would incicate how many times the user wants to recognize the pattern in the source string.

+An example would be the "{8,} suggesting that the password must be at least 8 characters long. /^[A-Za-z0-9]{8,}$/

 ### OR Operator